 PropertyIterator properties = currentNode.getProperties();

-For more information on manipulating Node objects, refer to the Javadocs.
+For more information on manipulating Node objects, see the Java™ docs.

 Widget In AEM all user input is managed by widgets.
 These are often used to control the editing of a piece of content.